 The office sponsors programs and services for the Mines community regarding gender and equity issues, and produces the Chevron Lecture Series, Women's History Month events, and the Continuum.
 The Society of Women Engineers (SWE) falls under the WISEM umbrella, and is a student run organization.
 The WISEM Director serves as an advisor to SWE.
-WISEM also administers the Caldwell and Vanguard Community of Scholars and supports departmental women professional student groups.
+WISEM also administers the Caldwell and Vanguard Communities of Scholars and supports departmental women professional student groups, women faculty groups, women employee groups (EMPOWER and W-MCA) and the Women of Mines Alumni Interest Group.